Help is available every step of the way.

 What makes myGovID secure and is my privacy protected?

-myGovID meets Australian Government standards that strictly control how your identity data is used.
+myGovID is accredited under the Australian Trusted Digital Identity Framework which strictly controls how your identity data is collected, stored and used.

-myGovID uses the security features in your device, such as fingerprint or face ID, to protect your identity and stop other people accessing your information.
+myGovID uses the security features in your device, such as fingerprint or face, to protect your identity and stop other people accessing your information.

 What do I do if I suspect someone has inappropriately accessed my personal information in myGovID?